eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 Let $$t=\text{ceil}\left(\frac1s\right)+1$$.
 Note that this means that $$st=\text{ceil}\left(\frac1s\right)s+s>1+s>1$$, since $$s>0$$.

-It suffices to show exactly one counterexample where more voters prefer candidate A over candidate B, but B has a higher total score than A. Consider the following profile of voters:
+It suffices to show one counterexample where more voters prefer candidate A over candidate B, but B has a higher total score than A. Consider the following profile of voters:

 | Number of Voters | Score for A | Score for B | Preference |
 |------------------|-------------|-------------|------------|